reach-sh/reach-lang/docs/src/changelog/index.md

 ## 0.1.7: 2021/11 - 2021/12

-Version 0.1.7 is the current Reach release version.
+Version 0.1.7 is an old Reach release version.

 + 2022/01/06: Added `{!rsh} getUntrackedFunds`.
 + 2021/12/31: `{!js} setQueryLowerBound` is deprecated.